What is the application fee?

 How many people are applying?
 And how many will get in?

-Due to those graduating and aging out, we will be looking to fill about 30 positions for the 2018/19 season.
+Due to those graduating and aging out, we will be looking to fill about 35 positions for the 2018/19 season.
 The Audition Committee will also identify qualified subs from the audition.
 There will be a sub list audition date scheduled later in the season.

 How and when will I hear from you about the results?